University of Southern California: Athletics

-The USC Trojans participate in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Pac-12 Conference.
-It will move to the Big Ten Conference in 2024.
+The USC Trojans participate in the NCAA Division I Football Bowl Subdivision (FBS) as part of the Big Ten Conference.
 USC student athletes have won 123 total team national championships, 97 for men and 26 for women, including non-NCAA championships.
-Of this total, 80 and 14 are NCAA National Championships for men and women, respectively.
+Of this total, 80 and 14 are NCAA national championships for men and women, respectively.
 The NCAA does not include college football championships in its calculation.
-Although there are multiple organizations that name national championships, USC claims 11 football championships.
-The men's 361 Individual Championships are the second-best in the nation and 53 ahead of third place, Texas Longhorns.
+Although there are multiple organizations that name national champions, USC claims 11 football championships.
+The men's 361 individual championships are the second-best in the nation and 53 ahead of third place, the Texas Longhorns.
 USC's cross-town rival is the University of California, Los Angeles (UCLA), with whom there is fierce athletic and scholastic competition.
 USC's rivalry with Notre Dame predates the UCLA rivalry by three years.
 The Notre Dame rivalry stems mainly from the annual football game played between these two universities and is considered one of the greatest rivalries in college athletics.

-USC has won 107 NCAA team championships, 3rd behind Stanford (126) and cross-town rival UCLA (119).
-The Trojans have also won at least one national team title in 26 consecutive years (1959–60 to 1984–85).
+USC has won 113 NCAA team championships, third most behind Stanford (135) and cross-town rival UCLA (123).
+The Trojans have also won at least one national team title in 26 consecutive years (1959–1960 to 1984–1985).
 USC won the National College All-Sports Championship, an annual ranking by USA Today of the country's top athletic programs, 6 times since its inception in 1971.
 Four Trojans have won the James E. Sullivan Award as the top amateur athlete in America: diver Sammy Lee (1953), shot putter Parry O'Brien (1959), swimmer John Naber (1977) and swimmer Janet Evans (1989).
 From the 1904 Summer Olympics through the 2014 Winter Olympics, 632 Trojan athletes have competed in the Games, taking home 144 gold medals, 93 silver and 72 bronze.
 If it were an independent country, USC would be ranked 13th in the world in 2016 in terms of medals.
 Since 1912, USC is the only university in the world to have a gold medal-winning athlete in every summer Olympiad.